luismasuelli/stick-em-all/contracts/README.md

 ## Install everything

+This is a node project.
+All the `npm` / `npx` projects must be run in _this_ directory.

-Run this command in a shell (the current directory must be the root of the project):
+Run this command in a shell:

 ```shell
 npm install